Instructor FAQ

 The basics

-- Your assessment must be 100% delivered online.
-(See below for policies about turning in scratch paper.)
-It does not necessarily need to be machine-graded.
+- Does my exam have to be machine-graded?
+No. Your assessment must be 100% administered online (see below for policies about turning in scratch paper) but does not have to be machine-graded.
 Various tools can be used to deliver it, though we have found PrairieLearn exceptionally useful.
-Gradescope may also be possible.
+Gradescope and bCourses (Canvas) Quizzes may also be possible.

-- You’ll designate a window of 1-3 days (longer for a double-length exam) over which several sessions will be available for student self-scheduling at fixed times to take the assessment.
+- Do all students take the exam at once?
+You’ll designate a window of 2-4 days (longer for a double-length exam or very large courses) over which several sessions will be available for student self-scheduling at fixed times to take the assessment.
 The assessment must be designed so that its integrity is not compromised by this fact.

 Uses of the CBTF